Orlz/CDS_LanguageAnalytics/Assignments/Assignment04/README.md

 $ source VE_Networks/bin/activate
 ```

+## 3. Run the Script
+This can be done in one of two ways:

-3. (Optional) Specify the parameters and run script
+(Optional) Specify the parameters and run script
 ```bash
 python3 network.py -i ../data/YOUR_FILE_NAME.csv -m 100
 ```

 ~ OR ~

 Run the script using the defaults
 ```bash